con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	bzhad] VM; gzhad NG

 O smile of every buddha, homage to you;
-The laugh of all the buddhas, I pay to you homage;
+The laugh of all the buddhas, I pay you homage;
 O speech of every buddha, homage to you;
-The heart of all the buddhas, I pay to you homage; (160)
+The heart of all the buddhas, I pay you homage; (160)

 > abhavodbhava namas te 'stu namas te buddhasaṃbhava |